rcardin/rcardin.github.io/_posts/2017-01-31-implementing-time-series-in-mongodb.markdown

 ---

 I came recently to design a solution for MongoDB to store information that has time as the main axis of analysis.
-This information should be stored in a way that was easy enough to query and aggregate using many different time granularity (months, weeks, days, ...).
-Information should also be stored in a way that does not consume too much disk space and was optimal in performance for MongoDB to maintain.
+This information should be stored in a way that is easy enough to query and aggregate using many different time granularity (monthly, weekly, daily, ...).
+Information should also be stored in a way that does not consume too much disk space and is optimal in performance for MongoDB to maintain.
 In a word, I need to transform MongoDB in a Time series database.

 #### Time series

 Let's start from the beginning.
-What is a *time series*.
+What a *time series* is.
 Citing [Wikipedia](https://en.wikipedia.org/wiki/Time_series):

 > A time series is a series of data points indexed (or listed or graphed) in time order.
 Most commonly, a time series is a sequence taken at successive equally spaced points in time.
 Thus it is a sequence of discrete-time data.

-InfluxDB [Key Concepts page](https://docs.influxdata.com/influxdb/v1.1/concepts/key_concepts/) gives us an extremely easy example to understand of what a time series is.
+InfluxDB [Key Concepts page](https://docs.influxdata.com/influxdb/v1.1/concepts/key_concepts/) gives us an example extremely easy to understand of what a time series is.
 Imagine you have two scientists that have to record the number of two type of insects in two different locations.
-Using a tabular view, we come across something like this.
+Using a tabular view, we come across something like the following.

 {% highlight SQL %}
 time                  butterflies  honeybees  location  scientist